Bursary support to postgraduate students at Stellenbosch University

 Up to R100 000 p.a.
 (3 years)

 Our request to you is to consider funding a full bursary or a contribution towards this Fund.
-Contributions can be paid into the following bank account:
+To make an online contribution, click here or download the form.

 Fundraiser for the Faculty of Science